amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 ***transparency***—Functions do not maintain internal data that they secretly maintain and mutate to make hidden computation decisions.
 That is, a function's behaviour is defined entirely by the input parameters.
 The same input always yields the same output.
 This property of functions is called *referential transparency*.

-***first-class functions***—Functions are values, just like characters, integers, reals, lists, and such.
-This property of functions is known as *first-class*.
+***first-class functions***—Functions are values, just like characters, integers, reals, lists, etc. This property of functions is known as *first-class*.

 ***local functions***—Since in FP functions are values, a function can be declared inside another function, and such local functions, like local variables, are visible only inside the enclosing function.